Graduate Application – Important Dates

 ACCEPTANCE

 Students are accepted by the Graduate Selections Committee.
-Decisions are made as rapidly as possible.
-However, the review process can take up to 8-10 weeks.
-Heavy weight is placed on the strength of the recommendations and meaningful research experience.
+Although decisions are made as quickly as possible, the review process officially closes with the end of the admissions cycle.
+The Committee historically places substantial weight on the strength of the recommendation letters and meaningful research experience.
 All accepted students who continue in good standing receive funding for at least five years.
-Fellowships are awarded based on the strength of the application.
-Most fellowships are awarded subsequent to a visit to the Department.
+Fellowships are awarded based on the strength of the application, with most fellowships awarded after a visit to our Department.

 INTERNATIONAL APPLICANTS